Jasmine Rose Penter, LCSW

 Eugene, OR 97401

-A published author, Jasmine self-published Side by Side: Living Between Life and Death, available in both English and Spanish, which explores the intersections of medical crises, mental health, and the delicate balance between life and death.
+A published author, Jasmine self-published Side by Side: Living Between Life and Death, available in both English and Spanish, which explores the intersections of medical crises, mental health, post traumatic growth, and the delicate balance between life and death.
 The book, inspired by her years in medical social work and her deep commitment to hospice and palliative care, has also sparked an upcoming documentary.
-She is currently working on a second book that continues her exploration of grief, resilience, and healing across the lifespan.
+The documentary will feature several individuals who have utilized her programs and continue to be committed to helping others see how utilizing trauma informed care, supported them overcoming barriers that at points were getting in the way of their healing journey.
+She is currently working on a second book that continues her exploration of ambiguous loss which includes grief, resilience, and healing across the lifespan.
+The second book will be written with the help of several individuals who will be sharing their experiences of loss, including what tools and supports they utilized to cope with those challenges.

 Jasmine’s career has included extensive work in medical and hospice social work, where she supported patients with severe and persistent mental illness, addiction challenges, and end-of-life care needs.
-A pivotal moment came while working with a couple who lost their baby, which led her to study pediatric hospice and reimagine how compassionate, supportive care can and should extend throughout people’s lives.
+A pivotal moment came while working with a couple who lost their baby, which led her to research in pediatric hospice.
+With this research she began to reimagine how compassionate, supportive care can and should extend throughout people’s entire lives, from birth to death.
 This philosophy continues to shape her counseling practice today.

 Beyond her private practice, Jasmine is a sought-after speaker, advocate, and leader in trauma-informed care.
 Her work reflects a holistic belief in healing that integrates emotional resilience, physical well-being, and community connection.
 With unwavering compassion, she continues to walk alongside her clients, readers, and professional peers, encouraging them to embrace grief as part of life’s journey while also discovering meaning, growth, and hope.